 “It’s pretty simple.
 By 2020 they will have caught up.
 By 2025 they will be better than us.
 By 2030 they will dominate the industries of AI,” Schmidt said, describing the plan.
 And, he said, Beijing is on track to meet that, with the CEO saying he predicts China will reach parity with the U.S. sometime in the next five years.

 “They have announced their strategy, so you’re crazy to treat them as somehow second-class citizens,” Schmidt, who since the event has announced he is stepping down as Alphabet CEO, added about China.
 And if America thinks China “won’t produce people who can do this, you’re wrong.”

 Google appears to be putting its money where Schmidt’s mouth is.
 The tech giant announced in December that it would be opening an AI center in Beijing, led by one of the company’s top AI thinkers, with the specific goal of tapping into expertise inside China.

 In the first year of the Trump administration, officials from both the Pentagon and the Office of Management and Budget have indicated they want to see industry take the lead in developing new technologies, with the department encouraging investment in a few core areas of specialization.

 That plays out in the NSS, which emphasizes that the research should be done in the private sector.

-“The U.S. Government will use private sector technical expertise and R&D capabilities more effectively.
+“The U.S. Government will use private sector technical expertise and [research and development] capabilities more effectively.
 Private industry owns many of the technologies that the government relies upon for critical national security missions,” the strategy reads.
 “The Department of Defense and other agencies will establish strategic partnerships with U.S. companies to help align private sector R&D resources to priority national security applications.”